Kundai Benyu: Oldham Athletic (loan)

 On 6 January 2018, Benyu joined Oldham Athletic on loan until the end of the 2017–18 season.
 He made his league debut for the club on 13 January 2018 in a 1–1 home draw with Rotherham United.
 He was subbed off in the 74th minute, and replaced by Aaron Amadi-Holloway.

 Helsingborgs (loan)

 Benyu joined Swedish club Helsingborg on a season-long loan in February 2019.

 Wealdstone

 Benyu signed for Wealdstone on 2 October 2020.
 On 19 February 2021, Benyu departed by mutual consent after making twelve league appearances for the club.

 Iceland

 In February 2021, he has moved to Icelandic 1. deild side Vestri.
 In May 2022, he moved up a division to join Besta-deild karla side ÍBV.

-International career
+CAPS United FC in Zimbabwe

-Benyu's impressive performances for Aldershot Town earned him international recognition, receiving a call-up from Zimbabwe for their 2019 Africa Cup of Nations qualifier against Liberia.
+On the 20th of January 2025, Benyu signed for CAPS United Football Club as a free agent having been without a club for the past two years.

 He made his full international Zimbabwe debut in a 1–0 defeat to Lesotho in Maseru on 8 November 2017.